backstage/backstage/docs/backend-system/core-services/url-reader.md

 ## Providing custom URL readers

-Custom URL readers that are not intended for open sourcing via a custom service factory for that specific reader.
+You can also create an internal or bespoke reader and provide it to the backend using a service factory.
 The following example shows how to create a custom URL reader and provide it to the backend.

 ```ts title="packages/backend/src/index.ts"
 import { urlReaderFactoriesServiceRef } from '@backstage/backend-defaults/urlReader';